VETERINARIAN IV, AGRICULTURE

 MINIMUM QUALIFICATIONS

-Experience: Five years of post-doctoral experience in Veterinary Medicine, three years must have been in a Veterinary diagnostic laboratory specialty area.
+Experience: Five years of full-time postdoctoral experience in Veterinary Medicine, three years must have been in a Veterinary diagnostic laboratory specialty area or equivalent.

 Notes:

-2. Candidates may substitute the possession of a Master of Science degree in pathology or microbiology for one year of the required specialized experience.
+3. Candidates may substitute the possession of a Master of Science degree in pathology or microbiology, or a Master of Public Health for two years of the required specialized experience.

-3. Total allowable substitution under notes #1 and 2 is two years.
+5. Total allowable substitution under notes #1, 2, 3 and 4 are three years.

 DESIRED OR PREFERRED QUALIFICATIONS